Global-Health-Engineering/group-safety/group_safety_concept/README.md

 # Operational Safety Concept for the laboratories and workshops of Global Health Engineering

+This safety concept is developed by:
+- Dr Jakub Tkaczuk
+- Prof. Elizabeth Tilley
+and is valid from 1-01-2024.

 ## Table of contents

 1. [Scope of the operational safety concept](#scope)